 Tell us what drives you?
 What is your true passion in life?

-We want to leave a legacy, our drive is to be part of something that will positively change another person’s life either through Sibahle Collection, our doll brands that has a collection of dolls that are representative of us or through our natural textured hair extension brand ‘Bounce Essential Hair’ which sells afro textured hairs extensions that empower black women to embrace their natural hair with our other brand Bounce Essential Hair
+We want to leave a legacy, our drive is to be part of something that will positively impact another person’s life either through the Sibahle Collection Doll brand, which consists of a collection of dolls that are representative of us or, through our natural textured hair extension brand ‘Bounce Essential Hair’ which sells afro textured hair extensions that empower black women to embrace their natural hair.

 Products from Amazon.com